We hope you'll find this website easy to use as we are committed to making it as usable as possible.

 Brightness and contrast

-The Microsoft website also provides guidance on adjusting your monitor's brightness and contrast:
+The Microsoft website provides guidance on adjusting your monitor's brightness and contrast:

 Our website is designed to be compatible with most modern browsers.